cdijkstra/Blog/QueryAzCli.md

 ```
 echo "Available upgrades for AKS: $availableNonpreviewUpgrades"
 ```
-Other useful output formats for Azure CLI commands are `table`, `none` (if you only want to be informed about warnings/errors) and perhaps you'll even use `yaml` one day.
+Other useful output formats for Azure CLI commands are
+* `table`,
+* `none` (for debugging purposes if you only want to be informed about warnings/errors),
+* perhaps you'll even use `yaml` on a casual Friday.